Probing the Extreme-Mass-Ratio Inspirals Population Constraints with TianQin: numerical setup

 In this model, $M_{\min}=3\times10^3M_\odot$ and $M_{\rm max}=10^7M_\odot$, which encompass the most sensitive MBH sources for the TianQin detector.
 By fitting to the EMRI event catalog of M1 in \cite{Babak:2017tow}, the hyper-parameters $\alpha_1,\ \alpha_2,\ b$ are determined to be $0.7,\ -0.98,\ 0.5$, respectively.

 \item Redshift Distribution

 $p(z)$ represents the average number density of EMRIs per time as a function of redshift.
 One could assume that the EMRI population remains constant with comoving volume, which implies that galaxies contribute a constant EMRI formation rate over cosmic history.
 However, the correction factors like the cusp regrowth time, which affects the galaxy being a nursery for EMRI formation, will influence the redshift distribution.
-Under these corrections, $p(z)$ exhibites a normal distribution
+A simple description, that only include the form of the redshift distribution $p(z)$ in the event catalog, exhibites a truncated normal distribution.
+Since the normal distribution does not adequately describe the redshift distribution at high redshift, we explore another mixed power-law and Gaussian model.
+We present the first model with formalism as,

-where $\mu_z$, $\sigma_z$ are the mean and the width of the $z$ distribution, respectively.
+where $z_{\rm min}$ and $z_{\rm max}$ are the minimum and the maximum redshift in the event catalog, $\mu_z$, $\sigma_z$ are the mean and the width of the $z$ distribution, respectively.
+And we present the second model with formalism as,

+where $\lambda$ is the mixing fraction of the relative prevalence of the first term and the second term. $\alpha$ is the spectral index. $\mathcal{A}_1$ and $\mathcal{A}_2$ are the normalizing parameters.

-In practice, we truncate events beyond redshift $z = 4.5$ to increase the calculation efficiency, otherwise, the simulated results will be dominated by undetectable sources.
-The truncating redshift is determined by a conservative value of EMRI horizon distance with TianQin \cite{Fan:2020zhy}.
-We then fit the simulated catalog and determine the hyper-parameters to be 2.69 and 1.35 for $\mu_z$ and $\sigma_z$, respectively.
+The EMRI events catalog is truncated beyond redshift $z = 4.5$ to increase the calculation efficiency, otherwise, the simulated results will be dominated by undetectable sources \cite{Fan:2020zhy}.
+We then fit the simulated catalog and determine the hyper-parameters.
+For the first redshift model, $\mu_z$ and $\sigma_z$ corresponds to 2.69 and 1.35, respectively.
+For the second redshift model, $\lambda$, $\alpha$, $\mu_z$ and $\sigma_z$ corresponds to 0.78, 1.9, 2.38 and 1.12, respectively.

 \item Spin Distribution

 GW observations of EMRIs will disclose information about how the MBHs are spinning and provide insights into how and where the MBHs form.
 In the loss cone model, the spins of MBHs have near-maximal values.
 This is because MBH seeds need to accrete a sufficient amount of mass in order to enter the sensitivity band of space-borne detectors.
 During this process, they accumulate spin from their accreted material.